Moo Shu Shrimp

 What is served with Moo Shu shrimp?

-Traditionally, this meal was be served with rice, noodles or tofu.
+Traditionally, this meal can be served with rice, noodles or tofu.
 In different versions of this dish, Moo Shu shrimp is served in a Chinese pancake or a flour tortilla.

 How can I store Moo Shu shrimp?